Constructing elliptic curves over finite fields with prescribed torsion: Introduction

-Given a plane model for $X_1(N)$, we may attempt to reduce its complexity (degree, number of terms, and coefficient size) through a judiciously chosen sequence of rational transformations.
-This procedure is somewhat \emph{ad hoc}, however, and finding an optimal (or even good) sequence becomes difficult for larger $N$.
-We treat this as a combinatorial optimization problem, applying standard search techniques to obtain a solution that is locally optimal under a relation we define.
-We cannot claim that the results are globally optimal, but they do yield an upper bound on $d(n)$.
-For $N\le 22$ we are able to match known lower bounds for $d(N)$ \cite{Jeon:TorsionQuarticNumberField,Jeon:TorsionCubicNumberField,Kamienny:UBC}, including $d(19)=5$, which we believe to be new.\footnote{But we do not achieve $d(24)=4$ implied by \cite{Jeon:TorsionQuarticNumberField}.} Results for $N\le 30$ are listed in the appendix, and are available in electronic form for $N\le 50$.
+Given a defining equation $f(x,y)=0$, one may attempt to reduce its complexity (degree, number of terms, and coefficient size) through a judiciously chosen sequence of rational transformations \cite{Baaziz:ModularCurveX1N,Reichert:NontrivialTorsion,Yang:ModularCurves}.
+However this procedure tends to be rather \emph{ad hoc}, and becomes increasingly difficult as $N$ grows.
+Here we treat this as a combinatorial optimization problem and apply standard search techniques to obtain a solution that is locally optimal under a metric we define.

+Our results are not necessarily globally optimal, but for $N\le 22$ we are able to match known lower bounds for $d(N)$ \cite{Jeon:TorsionQuarticNumberField,Jeon:TorsionCubicNumberField,Kamienny:UBC}, and for $N\le 50$ we are able to match or improve the best known upper bounds for $d(N)$ given by explicit equations.
+However, we do not achieve $d(24)=4$, implied by the (non-explicit) result in \cite{Jeon:TorsionQuarticNumberField}.
+Optimized equations for $N\le 30$ appear in the appendix, and are available online for $N\le 50$.
+The local search strategy we describe here has recently been augmented using simulated annealing~\cite{CadaySutherland:SimulatedAnnealing}, extending our results to $N\le 101$.